kazemSafari/convrf/README.md

 # convrf

 Implementation of Receptive Field convolutional layer in pytorch.
-This idea was originally presented in "Structured Receptive Fields" (https://arxiv.org/abs/1605.02971) paper.
+This idea was originally presented in [Structured Receptive Fields](https://arxiv.org/abs/1605.02971) paper.
 To run the code:

 1. download and install using pip install -e convrf
 2. Take a look at example.py for an example of convrf convolutional layer usage.